Years ago, if you wanted to send money to someone online, you used Paypal.

 My Capital One 360 account is my firewall.

 If someone gets access to my Paypal account, it can only transfer funds from a Capital One 360 account.
-That account only has a dollar so any amount greater than that will bounce.
+That account only has a dollar in it so if someone tries to transfer more, it'll fail.

 I Keep My Spoke Accounts Ignorant